SomaticLabs/SwiftyBluetooth/README.md

                       value: exampleBinaryData) { result in
     switch result {
     case .success:
-        break // The write was succesful.
+        break // The write was successful.
     case .failure(let error):
         break // An error happened while writting the data.
     }